-In MAC based systems, and the associated Multi-Level security (MLS) systems proposed by Bell and LaPadula [6], [5], access control is assured through a central security administrator, and thus ordinary users of the system are prevented from reconfiguring the computer's security policy [18], an almost impossible scenario for DRM systems.
-The third and newest, popular access control model is Role-Based Access Control (RBAC), first described by Ferraiolo and Kuhn in [10], and subsequently detailed further by Ferraiolo et al. in [9], as well as Sandhu et al. in [21].
-Ferraiolo and Kuhn argued that access to data should be determined by the function, and these functions of the users, which are usually defined by roles users play in an organisation [10].
-However, as roles cannot be defined in a globalspace, this approach on its own is also unsuitable for DRM.
+The third and newest, popular access control model is Role-Based Access Control (RBAC), first described by Ferraiolo and Kuhn in [11], and subsequently detailed further by Ferraiolo et al. in [10], as well as Sandhu et al. in [23] and von Solms and van der Merwe in [24].
+Ferraiolo and Kuhn argued that access to data should be determined by the function, and these functions of the users, which are usually defined by roles users play in an organisation [11].
+For this reason, a role based access control model is more suitable than the DAC or MAC based approaches that were available at the time. von Solms and van der Merwe further argued that the role based approach is a combination of the resource based approach (as found in DAC) and the user based approach (as found in MAC) [24], a property that is desirable for DRM systems.